varajala/microtest/docs/running.md

 ```

 As you can see there is not much of a difference when running only a single module.
-However when running microtest as a module there are many things happening differently internally.
-When microtest is executed as a module the first thing that happens is that microtest will check if the provided path is a file or not.
-When the path points to a file, microtest will wimply just execute that single module.
+However when running microtest whis way there are many things happening differently internally.

+When microtest is executed as a module, the first thing that happens is that microtest will check if the provided path is a file or not.
+When the path points to a file, microtest will simply just execute that single module.
 This is not that different from executing the test module as a script.

+But when the path points to a directory rather than a single file, microtest test will perform the following steps:

+  - look for a configuration script
+  - execute the configuration script if one was found
+  - look for test modules inside the directory structure
+  - execute the found test modules

 <br>

 ### Config script
-When the provided path points to a directory microtest will do couple things before executing any test code.

 First microtest will search for a config script.
 By default microtest will check the provided directory for a file called **main.py**.

 This can be changed with an environment variable called **MICROTEST_ENTRYPOINT**.
 The entrypoint can be set to a relative or an absolute path.

 If a config script is found it will be executed normally before any tests.
-The config phase is separate from the testing phase and any exceptions raised during the configuration will stop the program executing any further.
-More on the config options in the [config](config.md) section.
+This step is completely separate from the acrtual testing and any exceptions raised during the configuration will stop the program executing any further.

+More on the different availabe config options in the [config](config.md) section.

 <br>

 ### Test discovery

-After the config phase microtest will search for the test modules.
-This is done after the config phase so you can set the rules for finding suitable test modules.
+After config step microtest will search for the test modules.
+This is done after the config phase so that you can set the rules for finding suitable test modules.

 By default microtest will do a breadth-first-search starting from the provided directory path and include all python modules
-which name either
+which's name either

   - starts with **test_** or **tests_**
   - ends with **_test** or **_tests**
   - is equal to **test** or **tests**

 This can be changed during the config phase by changing the regex that is responsible for matching test modules.
 Here is the default regex for finding test modules: